Marion Martin: Biography

-She played a ghost in Gildersleeve's Ghost, and was the subject of a legendary fistfight between Gildersleeve star Harold Peary and Warner Bros studio mogul Bud Stevens at the Mocambo nightclub in 1943.
-Her more substantial roles included Alice Angel, a dizzy showgirl, in the murder mystery Lady of Burlesque with Barbara Stanwyck and Angel on My Shoulder.
-She also appeared in The Big Street (1942) with Lucille Ball, in the western The Woman of the Town with Claire Trevor and in The Great Mike at PRC in 1944.
+She played a ghost in Gildersleeve's Ghost, and was the subject of a legendary fistfight between Gildersleeve star Harold Peary and Warner Bros. studio mogul Bud Stevens at the Mocambo nightclub in 1943.
+Her more substantial roles included Alice Angel, a dizzy showgirl, in the murder mystery Lady of Burlesque, with Barbara Stanwyck, and Angel on My Shoulder.
+She also appeared in The Big Street (1942) with Lucille Ball, in the Western The Woman of the Town with Claire Trevor, and The Great Mike at PRC in 1944.

 By the late 1940s, her roles were often minor.
-Three Stooges fans will remember her as western cowgirl Gladys in Merry Mavericks.
-She played "Belle Farnol" in a 1950 episode of The Lone Ranger entitled "Pardon for Curley".
-Shortly afterward, she made her final film appearance in 1952.
+Three Stooges fans may remember her as Western cowgirl Gladys in Merry Mavericks.
+She played Belle Farnol in a 1950 episode of The Lone Ranger entitled "Pardon for Curley".
+She made her final film appearance in 1952.
 Married to a physicist, Martin retired, and although she expressed the desire to return to show business, suitable roles were not offered to her.